Level of Study

 On completion of the course the student should have the following learning outcomes defined in terms of knowledge, skills and general competence:

-- knows sampling methods and design effects
+- knows about sampling methods and design effects

 - understands principles of sample size calculations and statistical power